For Chronic Pain, A Change In Habits Can Beat Opioids For Relief

 "From my perspective, if you stabilize the dose and slowly taper off, these patients do remarkably well," he said.

-At the center, a team of providers work together to help patients make lifestyle changes that reduce pain during everyday activities.
+At the center, a team of providers works together to help patients make lifestyle changes that reduce pain during everyday activities.

-The approach includes a combination of physical and occupational therapy, massage, and nutrition counseling.
-Patients also participate in cognitive behavioral therapy to address the psychological issues that often accompany pain - such as overcoming fears of letting go of medications they've become dependent on.
+The approach includes a combination of physical and occupational therapy, massage and nutrition counseling.
+Patients also participate in cognitive behavioral therapy to address the psychological issues that often accompany pain — such as overcoming fears of letting go of medications they've become dependent on.
 A nurse coordinator oversees all the moving parts and does follow-up assessments after the program is completed.

 At the clinic, Brown met occupational therapist Gabe Stickling, who taught her things like how to properly lift heavy objects and how to safely keep exercising even when she feels a twinge of pain.